Anecdote, (diptych), Oil on Linen, 66x106 cm and 50x40cm, (32x42" and 20x16".)

 On Simon Weir’s “Anecdote” by S.

-This is the most quintessentially surrealist painting, the most anachronistically arriviste, a new surrealist object referencing classic surrealist works from a century ago. de Chirico’s empty architectural spaces with steep perspectives, the duplicated objects from Magritte, the hidden lions and dramatic lighting from Dalí, Cézanne Pigeon poo, and the empty sculpture niche nodding Raphael’s Foligno.
+This is Weir’s most quintessentially surrealist painting, the most anachronistically and objectionably arriviste, a new surrealist object referencing revivalist classic works.
+Giorgio de Chirico’s empty architectural spaces with steep perspectives, the duplicated objects from René Magritte, the hidden lions and dramatic lighting from Salvador Dalí, Cézanne Pigeon poo, and the empty sculpture niche of Raphael Senzio’s Foligno.

 The title adds a layer of meaning.
-The need for a title, a word that identifies the image, is, like the dyptich, speaking through self-referentiality to undermine the law of the written word.
-Resisting factuality, the dyptich announces itself as an anecdote, as no more than a rumour, a condensed story, probably half true, and certainly edited for the purposes of visual entertainment.
-Thereby the chair appears to present itself with the air of falseness.
-It presents itself on a timber deck at night, and outside stone architecture during the day, and rather than the chair looking like it has taken selfies in multiple locations, we come to believe that it may have been in neither place, and might not be real.
-Thereby the surrealist object acts with the corrosive power of the simulacra, discrediting its own “so-called” reality. leaving behind the reality of the places.
-Surrealist objects always have the power to invoke and dismantle realities, or, in more philosophical terms, to invoke the phenomena of withdrawn realities.
+The need for a title, a word that identifies the image, is, like the dyptich, speaking through self-referentiality to undermine the written word.
+Resisting factuality, the dyptich announces itself as an anecdote, as no more than a rumour, nor more than half true, and certainly edited for the purposes of entertainment.
+Thereby the chair we can see that the chair presents itself with an air of falseness, of theatricality, of actorliness.
+It presents itself on a timber deck at night, and outside stone architecture at day, and rather than the chair looking like it has taken selfies in multiple locations, we come to believe that it may have been in neither place.

 +

-This dyptich would be well paired by large minimalist sculptures, such as, a group of shiny red cubes.
+This dyptich would be well paired by large minimalist sculptures, such as, a group of satin-shiny red cubes atoped by as many long asparaguses as possible.